nats-io/natscli/README.md

 ### Ack Sampling

-In the earlier sections we saw that samples are being sent to a monitoring system, lets look at that in depth, how they work and what is in them.
+In the earlier sections we saw that samples are being sent to a monitoring system.
+Let's look at that in depth; how the monitoring system works and what it contains.

-As messages pass through an observable you'd be interested in knowing how many are being redelivered and how many times but also how long it takes for messages to be acknowledged.
+As messages pass through an Observable you'd be interested in knowing how many are being redelivered and how many times but also how long it takes for messages to be acknowledged.

-Observables can sample Ack'ed messages for you and publish samples so your monitoring system can observe the health of an observable.
+Observables can sample Ack'ed messages for you and publish samples so your monitoring system can observe the health of an Observable.
 We will add support for this to [NATS Surveyor](https://github.com/nats-io/nats-surveyor).

 #### Configuration

-You can configure an observable for sampling by passing the `--sample 80` option to `jsm obs add`, this tells the system to sample 80% of Acknowledgements.
+You can configure an Observable for sampling by passing the `--sample 80` option to `jsm obs add`, this tells the system to sample 80% of Acknowledgements.

-When viewing info of an observable you can tell if it's sampled or not:
+When viewing info of an Observable you can tell if it's sampled or not:

 ```
 $ jsm obs info ORDERS NEW